 |

 Archaeological Computing is intended to provide an introduction to the use of digital technologies for archaeologists.
 The first two chapters of the book include discussions of a variety of general computing issues, with special emphases on some matters of more importance to scholars, especially archaeologists, than typical computer users.
-The three following chapters are focused on the three critical data-recording technologies for archaeological projects - database management, GIS, and CAD - in that sequence.
-The authors explore the capabilities of those three software types, and much of the discussion centers on organizing data effectively so that the capabilities of the software - and the utility of the software for archaeologists - can be maximized.
-In the sixth chapter other digital technologies - including digital images, audio, and various kinds of moving images - are discussed in terms of the problems raised by their being digital as opposed to film- or paper-based.
-A lengthy discussion of digital data protection and preservation follows in the seventh chapter.
-The eighth and final chapter provides a wrap-up.
+The three following chapters are focused on the three critical data-recording technologies for archaeological projects -- database management, GIS, and CAD -- in that sequence.
+The authors explore the capabilities of those three software types, and much of the discussion centers on organizing data effectively so that the capabilities of the software -- and the utility of the software for archaeologists -- can be maximized.
+In the sixth chapter other digital technologies; including digital images, audio, and various kinds of moving images; are discussed in terms of the problems raised by their being digital as opposed to film- or paper-based.
+The new seventh chapter contains a lengthy but at times frustratingly general and theoretcial discussion of the processes required to digitize data already gathered but not in digital form.
+The generalities and theoretical approach are required by the diversity of projects for which digitizing paper-based data may be desirable.
+A lengthy discussion of digital data protection and preservation follows in the eighth chapter.
+The ninth and final chapter provides a wrap-up.

 Abbreviated Table of Contents:

-Archaeological Computing is available here, at no cost, as a PDF download.
-Publishing in this way means, among other things, that the book can be changed by the authors with relatively little trouble.
+The second edition of Archaeological Computing is available here, at no cost, as a PDF download.
+Publishing in this way means, among other things, that the book can be changed by the authors with relatively little trouble, as it now has been with this second edition.
 The authors, of course, think the book is all but perfect as it stands; so they are counting on the readers to suggest the ways that change is needed.
 We need to know if there are terms in need of definitions, terms in need of better definitions, fuller or more coherent explanations needed for specific topics, topics in need of coverage, more illustrations needed, desirable changes in formatting, or . . . .
 We are counting on you, the reader, to let us know and to help make this book better and better over time.
-To do that, please email Mr. Eiteljorg or Mr. Limp (see the CSA email contacts page for the email address).
+To do that, please email Mr. Eiteljorg or Mr. Limp (see the CSA email contacts page for the email addresses).
+It must be noted that the number of such contacts after the posting of the first edition was vanishingly small; please do not keep your criticisms to yourselves.
+We can only fix the problems about which we are made aware.